CraftoryStudios/Website/sourcecode/craftory-tech/wiki/Getting Started.md

 prepared at this stage its pretty slow.

 3\.
 Before we start generating energy we need one more component, Magnetised Iron.
-Craft a Engineers Hammer and a [[MagnatisationTable]], right click the top of the table with an iron ingot to place it on top.
+Craft a Engineers Hammer and a [[Magnatisation Table]], right click the top of the table with an iron ingot to place it on top.
 Now get your hammer and hit the top (left click), particles will appear and after multiple hits it will become Magnetised Iron!
 Don't worry this